Beehive’s Climate Risk Modeling Documentation

 Historic cyclone data is sourced from the IBTrACS archive,

-This archive contains one of the more comprehensive records of global cyclone activity, compiled from international meteorological organizations.
-IBTrACS data from 1980 through the present is used for risk assessment, and individual cyclone events are aggregated to build spatial density kernels describing the probability of cyclones of any category occurring at any global location.
+This archive is one of the more comprehensive records of global cyclone activity, compiled from international meteorological organizations.
+Beehive uses IBTrACS data from 1980 through the present for risk assessment, and aggregates individual cyclone events to build spatial density kernels describing the probability of cyclones of any category occurring at any global location.

-Forecasting these cyclone occurrence rates forward through time and across SSP scenarios is particularly challenging, and incurs particular uncertainty relative to other hazard types.
-CMIP-type global climate models have historically been run at resolutions that cannot capture the convective dynamics of cyclones.
-This makes it difficult for global climate simulations to accurately reproduce historical cyclone occurrence rates, much less forecast how rates will change under different emissions scenarios.
-More targeted approaches such as higher resolution regional climate models or reduced order cyclone-specific models, however, can offer insight into how cyclone frequency and intensity may evolve.
-Discussions of the uncertainty ranges associated with cyclone frequency forecasting can be found in:
+Projecting cyclone behavior forward through time and across SSP scenarios is particularly challenging, and the projections are particularly uncertain relative to other hazard projections.
+The core difficulty is that global climate simulations have historically been run at resolutions too coarse to capture the convective dynamics of cyclones.
+This makes it difficult for CMIP simulations to reproduce historical cyclone behavior, much less project how characteristics change across SSP scenarios.
+More targeted approaches such as higher resolution regional simulations or reduced order cyclone-specific models, however, can offer insight into how cyclone behavior will evolve.
+Discussions of the uncertainty ranges associated with cyclone projections can be found in,

-Beehive addresses this model uncertainty by using an ensemble of data sources to produce composite cyclone frequency and intensity forecasts.
-The individual forecasts are usually organized by cyclone basin (e.g., the North Atlantic, or the South Pacific), and country-by-country differences are not considered.
-Rather, single trend lines are applied to forecast how occurrence rates evolve for all countries in the basin.
-In addition to data from the two Knutson references above, Beehive’s forecasting ensemble includes data from,
+Beehive addresses this uncertainty by using an ensemble of data sources to produce composite cyclone frequency and intensity projections.
+The individual data sets are typically organized by cyclone basin (e.g., North Atlantic, South Pacific), and country-by-country differences are not considered.
+Rather, single trend lines are applied to project how cyclone behavior will evolve for all countries in the basin.
+In addition to data from the two Knutson references above, Beehive’s projection ensemble includes data from,

 Asset Exposure and Loss Rates

-Damage parameters for this function are calculated for each geopolitical region and cyclone occurrence zone, using values from,
+The parameters of this function are calibrated for each geopolitical region and cyclone basin using values from Eberenz et al. (2021),

-Wind damage estimates are calculated for each cyclone category at the median windspeed observed within that category.
+Wind damage estimates are calculated for each cyclone category at the median windspeed observed within the category.

-Calculations for the flood component of cyclone damage closely follow the methodology described in the Flooding section of this document, with two important differences.
-First, only a single flood return period (frequency matched to the cyclone occurrence rate) is used for each cyclone category.
-Second, flood damage results are scaled with the cyclone occurrence frequency before being combined with wind damage results.
-This ensures that only flooding from cyclones is considered.
+Expected flood losses are calculated using the methodology described in the Flooding section, with two exceptions.
+First, a single flood map whose return period matches the local cyclone return period is used for each cyclone category.
+Second, loss rates calculated from the flood map are re-scaled to the cyclone occurrence frequency before combination with wind loss rates.
+This re-scaling ensures that the flood contribution reflects only cyclone-induced flooding.

-Properly weighting and combining the wind and flood components is a probabilistic exercise, since the exact contribution of each damage component varies from storm to storm, and since cyclone damage forecasting remains an active area of academic research,
+Properly weighting and combining wind and flood damage is a probabilistic exercise, since the exact contribution of each component varies from storm to storm, and since cyclone damage modeling remains an active area of academic research,

-Here, the flood damage contribution increases with decreasing distance to the coast, and as the hurricane category decreases (i.e., the wind speed decreases).
-But, the wind contribution is not allowed to drop below 30% of the value from the standalone wind damage function.
-The mechanics of these calculations are applicable to cyclones of arbitrary occurrence frequency and intensity.
-Consequently, they can be applied to the occurrence rates and intensities forecast for each scenario and time horizon of interest.
+Beehive moderately increases the damage contribution from flooding (and correspondingly decreases the wind contribution) with decreasing distance to the coast, and as the hurricane category decreases (i.e., the wind speed decreases).
+But, the wind contribution is not allowed to drop below 50% of the value from the standalone wind damage function.
+The mechanics of these calculations are applicable to cyclones of any category, and with any return period.
+They can therefore be applied across all scenarios and time horizons of interest.

 Flooding Model Methodology

-Following the decomposition approach described in the overview, flood risk is calculated as the product of three inputs: flood event frequency, the extent of asset exposure when a flood occurs, and the expected loss of value when an asset is flooded.
-Event frequency data is sourced from the return periods associated with flood hazard maps, and projected forward in time using precipitation data from CMIP6 simulations.
-Asset exposure is determined at each flood frequency by analyzing the spatial extent of flooding within each mesh cell.
-Asset loss expectations are calculated using empirical flood damage functions that relate the depth of a flood event to the economic damage it causes, per unit of asset value.
-Details of the calculations and data sources used for each risk component are below.
+Flood risk assessment uses different data sources than cyclone risk, but the same risk equation.
+Risk is quantified as the product of event frequency, asset exposure, and expected loss.
+Event frequencies are derived from the return periods of flood hazard maps, rather than from observed event records, and are projected forward using precipitation data from CMIP6 simulations.
+Asset exposure at each flood frequency is determined by analyzing the spatial extent of flooding within each mesh cell.
+Expected losses per unit of asset value are calculated using empirical damage functions that relate flood depth to monetary damage.
+Details of the calculations and data sources are shown below.

 Event Frequency

-Flood hazard maps are sourced from academic, research, and government organizations, and combined into a composite hazard map.
-Beehive does not perform proprietary calculations to identify flood plains, and makes no in-house contributions to the composite map.
-Taking a composite of data sources partially mitigates the uncertainty associated with any particular source.
-For the most part, the individual hazard maps that are sourced provide water coverage and water depth estimates for discrete return periods (i.e., discrete flood occurrence frequencies).
-The maps used in Beehive's assessments, which consider fluvial and coastal flooding, are:
+In flood modeling, the concept of event frequency is captured by flood plain maps that each correspond to a specific return period.
+Beehive does not perform proprietary calculations to identify these flood plains.
+Rather, flood hazard maps are sourced from academic, research, and government organizations, and combined into a composite hazard map.
+Using an ensemble of data sources partially mitigates the uncertainty associated with any particular source.
+For the most part, the individual hazard maps that are sourced provide water coverage and water depth estimates for their respective return period.
+The maps used in Beehive's assessments, which consider fluvial and coastal flooding, are,

-Between 4 and 7 return periods (i.e. flood frequencies) are considered within each mesh cell.
-For each return period, flood coverage and flood depth statistics are assigned to the cell by taking a composite of statistics from the component flood maps.
+Up to 7 return periods (flood frequencies) are considered within each mesh cell.
+For each return period, flood coverage and flood depth statistics are assigned to the cell by taking a weighted composite of statistics from the component flood maps.
+The composite considers both fluvial (river) and coastal flood sources, and the relative weights assigned to each source vary by region to reflect differences in data availability.

 Asset Exposure and Loss Rates

-Economic losses per unit of exposed asset value are calculated using flood damage functions.
-These functions relate flood water depth to value loss.
+Economic losses per unit of exposed asset value are calculated using flood damage functions that relate flood water depth to value loss.
+Separate depth-damage curves are used for residential, commercial, and industrial buildings, with each curve calibrated to the geopolitical region.
+These curves are combined using a weighted average based on the estimated fraction of each building type, producing a single composite damage estimate at each flood depth.
 A representative damage curve dataset is,

 Wildfire Model Methodology